Dynamics of Spin Helices in the One-Dimensional $XX$ Model: Comparison to Experiment

+The experiment of Jepsen \textit{et al.} \cite{JepsenNature2020} explored spin helices with wavelengths similar to that in Fig.~\ref{fig:Expvals}.
+They solely looked at the space and time dependence of $\langle \sigma_j^z\rangle$.
+Other spin correlations, however, are accessible: they could apply $\pi/2$ pulses to image the $x$- and $y$-components of the spins.
+Such data could be binned and averaged to measure $E_j^{-+}$ or $E_j^{--}$.

+The experimentalists calculated the contrast of $\langle \sigma_j^z\rangle$, to be compared with our results depicted in Fig.~\ref{fig:Contrasts}.
+They also used numerical techniques to model the spin dynamics.
+Their numerical results for the contrast appear to be identical to ours.

-Figure~\ref{fig:Contrasts} shows the out-of-phase relationship between $C_Q^z(t)$ and $C_{Q,i}^{-+}(t)$ (the contrast of the imaginary part of $E_j^{-+}$).
-As already described, this corresponds to the spins moving in and out of the $x$-$y$ plane.
-A fit to the decaying envelope around $C_Q^z(t)$ reveals a $t^{-1/2}$ envelope.
-This tail can also be deduced directly from Eq.~(\ref{eq:ZContrast}).
-This is very different from the exponential decay seen in the experiments~\cite{JepsenNature2020}.
-Possible sources of this discrepency include the presence of empty sites in the optical lattice or inhomogeneities in the magnetic fields which tune interactions in the chain.
+As already highlighted, the contrast oscillates within a decaying envelope.
+The experimental oscillation period is very similar to what is expected from theory, both from our calculation and their numerics.
+The decay, however, is very different.
+Our theory predicts a $t^{-1/2}$ fall-off, while the experiment observes an exponential decay.
+Possible sources of this discrepancy include the presence of empty sites in the optical lattice or inhomogeneities in the magnetic fields which tune interactions in the chain.